-Product(s) Attestation Required on Certificate 1 Requesting Ministry Dairy Sanitary Import Attestation varies Certificate indicates Ministry of

-Products Permit depending on the product, please see Section III for specific products. specific requirements to be met by export product.
-Agriculture Live Animals Sanitary Import Permit Same as above Same as above Ministry of Agriculture Beef Sanitary Import Permit Ministry of Agriculture Pork Sanitary Import Permit Ministry of Agriculture Poultry Sanitary Import Permit Ministry of Agriculture Processed Meats Sanitary Import Permit Free Sale Certificate The Free Sale Certificate is required once for packaged meat products for registration purposes only.
+Product(s) Title of Certificate Attestation Required on Certificate Purpose Requesting Ministry Dairy Products Sanitary Import Permit Attestation varies depending on the product.
+Certificate indicates specific requirements to be met by export product.
+Ministry of Agriculture Live Animals Sanitary Import Permit Same as above Same as above Ministry of Agriculture Beef Sanitary Import Permit Ministry of Agriculture Pork Sanitary Import Permit Ministry of Agriculture Poultry Sanitary Import Permit Ministry of Agriculture Processed Meats Sanitary Import Permit Free Sale Certificate The Free Sale Certificate is required once for packaged meat products for registration purposes only.
 Registration valid for 5 years.
 Ministry of Agriculture Ministry of Health Fish and Crustaceans Sanitary Import Permit Ministry of Agriculture Pet Food Sanitary Import Permit Ministry of Agriculture Grains Phytosanitary Import Permit Ministry of Agriculture Fresh Fruits and Vegetables Phytosanitary Import Permit Ministry of Agriculture Plants and plant products Phytosanitary Import Permit Ministry of Agriculture Processed Food Products Certificate of Free Sale or FSIS Form 9060-5 (for processed meat products only).
 Indicates that product is apt for human consumption and is of free sale in country of origin.
 Required once for Registration purposes.
 Registration valid for 5 years.
-Ministry of Health
+Ministry of Health certificate is to indicate any specific phytosanitary requirements that apply to the imported product.
+These requirements have to be certified in the Export Certificate of the country of origin by the exporting country authorities.
+This certificate is required by the Ministry of Agriculture.